 - From Sustainable & Renewable Resources

 Other Desirable Properties of Cork’s Barrier Coatings include:

 - Heat Resistance

-Water based barrier coatings are water-based dispersions of film forming polymer(s), additives, and possibly pigments.
+Water-based barrier coatings are water-based dispersions of film-forming polymer(s), additives, and possibly pigments.
 These barrier coatings give useful properties when applied to paper and paperboard.
-Paper and paperboard substrates are biodegradable and sustainable, provide mechanical strength, printability, opacity, and are cost effective.
+Paper and paperboard substrates are biodegradable and sustainable, provide mechanical strength, printability, and opacity, and are cost-effective.

 Barrier Coating Properties, End Uses, and Relevant Tests